microsoft/BlingFire/README.md

 3. [How to add a new Unigram LM model.](https://github.com/microsoft/BlingFire/blob/master/ldbsrc/xlnet/README.TXT)
 4. [How to add a new BPE model.](https://github.com/microsoft/BlingFire/blob/master/ldbsrc/bpe_example/README.TXT)

+Note: please read the documents above in the order before creating your own model.
+If you have any questions please start an Issue in Github.

 ## Support for other languages
 1. [Rust wrapper](https://github.com/reinfer/blingfire-rs)
 2. [Ruby wrapper](https://github.com/ankane/blingfire)